 ModHel'X is a framework for modelling and executing heterogeneous models [3] which we developed in previous works.
 ModHel'X allows for modular semantic adaptation by explicitly defining an interface block between the parent model and the embedded model.
 This block adapts the data, control and time between the different models [5].
 In the power window example, we saw examples of the adaptation of data with the filtering of the output signals of the window model, and of control with the periodic sampling.
 The adaptation of time is necessary when two models use different time scales.
-Interface blocks are similar to tag conversion actors as presented in [9], but can perform more complex operations.
-In ModHel'X, control and time adaptation rely on a model of time which is inspired from the MARTE UML profile [6, 7], and can be considered as a restriction of the Clock Constraints Specification Language [7], extended with time tags [8].
-An issue with ModHel'X is that the semantic adaptation is specified using calls to a Java API in different methods of an interface block.
-Therefore, constructing an interface block is a tedious and error prone process.
+In ModHel'X, control and time adaptation rely on a model of time inspired from the MARTE UML profile [6-8].
+An issue with the interface blocks in ModHel'X is that the semantic adaptation is specified using Java code at different phases for adapting the different axes of semantic adaptation.
+Therefore, constructing such an interface block is a tedious and error prone process.
+To aid developers in defining interface blocks, we propose a Domain Specific Language for modelling explicitly the adaptation of data, time and control which is performed in an interface block.